message/iata/HR.md

 6. A completed "Enter Croatia Form" must be presented upon arrival.
 The form can be submitted online before departure at <a href="https://entercroatia.mup.hr/">https://entercroatia.mup.hr/</a>
 - This does not apply to nationals and residents of Croatia.
 7. A completed "Passenger Locator Form" must be presented upon arrival.
 The form can be found at <a href="https://tinyurl.com/8bv6cuc">https://tinyurl.com/8bv6cuc</a>
-- This does not apply to nationals and residents of Croatia.
 8. More information can be found at <a href="https://mup.gov.hr/uzg-covid/english/286212">https://mup.gov.hr/uzg-covid/english/286212</a>